madflojo/efs2/README.md

 # Copy the setup_postfix.sh script to the remote host and then execute it
 RUN SCRIPT setup_postfix.sh

-# Execute a single line command on the remote host
+# Execute a one liner command on the remote host
 RUN CMD ps -elf | grep -q postfix
 ```